 To support the mission WHO provided meningitis sample collection and transportation kits, assorted emergency medical supplies which include, Interagency Emergency Health Kits (Basic Unit and Supplementary malaria module), cholera investigation kits, and blood sample collection kits.

-South Sudan has been experiencing multiple disease outbreaks and WHO with support from USAID European Civil Protection and Humanitarian Aid Operations (ECHO), South Sudan Humanitarian Fund (SSHF) and other partners established Rapid Response Teams in all the States to enhance vigilance and ensure prompt investigations and response.
+South Sudan has been experiencing multiple disease outbreaks and WHO with support from the United States Agency for International Development (USAID), European Union Humanitarian Aid (ECHO), South Sudan Humanitarian Fund (SSHF) and other partners established Rapid Response Teams in all the States to enhance vigilance and ensure prompt investigations and response.
 According to the Ministry of Health, only 44% of the population of South Sudan have access to health facilities (live within 5 kilometers radius).
 Increasing availability and access to the health care services is a top priority for the country has remained challenging due to poor infrastructure, insecurity and fragile health system.

 WHO Health Emergencies Program (WHE)